joshmorgan1000/UTKH/README.md

 ### Electricity <a href="#electricity"></a>

 Electricity is traditionally defined as the flow of electrons through a conductor.
-UTKH reframes this as the organized movement of co-orbital energy systems (electrons) through a material.
+UTKH reframes this as the organized movement of co-orbital energy systems (electrons) through a system of harmonically resonant co-orbital systems.

 #### Key Features of Electricity
 1. **Electric Current as Directed Energy Flow:**